ohoyttam/rhymes/jack_and_jill_went_up_a_hill.markdown

 Jack and Jill went up a hill
 to fetch a pale of water.
-Jack fell down and broke his crown and Jill came tumbling after.
+Jack fell down and broke his skull and Jill came tumbling after.